-Host Sites are scheduled to have one first-year fellow and one second-year fellow.
-The first-year fellow is mostly occupied with learning, which the second-year fellow participates in both teaching and learning.
-Participation in the Associate year is by mutual agreement with the host-site Preceptor and the Academic Director.
-Associate compensation is on parallel with salary levels found in post-training practice opportunities and is by mutual agreement between Associate and Preceptor.
+Host Sites are scheduled to have one first-year Fellow and one second-year Associate.
+The first-year Fellow is mostly occupied with learning, which the second-year Associate participates in both teaching and learning.
+Associate year compensation is on parallel with salary levels found in post-training practice opportunities and is by mutual agreement between Associate and Preceptor.

 ~ PHYSICIAN CEO®: Associates participate in the PHYSICIAN CEO®, a top-quality business and leadership training program at the Kellogg School of Management at Northwestern University.
 The PHYSICIAN CEO® program takes place in four 5-day “modules” over a 9-month period, starting in February during the Fellow year of the Fellowship Program.

 ~ PRACTICE DEVELOPMENT: Associates develop a formal business plan that they intend to execute upon completion of the Associate term.
 The business plan involves market selection, practice mission, values, scope and goals, personnel descriptions, marketing plan, equipment selection, space needs analysis, branding, financial projections, funding strategies, and all the other components of a comprehensive business plan.
 The plan is not theoretical, it is meant to be executed!

 ~ TEACHING: Associates are mentored on how to train refractive surgeons and collaborative care personnel.

 ~ RESEARCH: Additional clinical research opportunities are available for Associates.